and1hof/and1hof.github.io/_posts/2017-3-14-building-a-file-uploader-in-nodejs.md

 ### Introduction
 Uploading files is tricky (mostly conceptually), because it requires a bit of front-end, back-end and some inbetween layers.
 Building a system for uploading files and *tracking the progress* is a bit harder.
 And finally, building a *resumable* uploader is quite a challenge.
 In this tutorial, I will be building a progressive file uploader using **NodeJS** and **ExpressJS**.
-Later on, I will try to revist this and turn it into a resumable file uploader using websockets.
+Later on, I will revist this and turn it into a resumable file uploader using websockets.
 The concepts provided in this tutorial should easily translate to other languages and / or frameworks.

 ### Scaffolding out an ExpressJS server